-Non-Eligible Medical Expenses do not accumulate toward the Plan Year Deductible or Out-of-Pocket Maximum as determined by the Plan Administrator for your specific coverage tier.
-You are responsible for paying these expenses out of your own pocket.
+Non-Eligible Medical Expenses do not accumulate toward the Plan Year Deductible or Out-of-Pocket Maximum as determined by the Plan Administrator for youtheir specific coverage tier.
+YouParticipants are responsible for paying these expenses out of youtheir own pocket.